American Samoa: 20th century

 In the late 1960s and early 1970s, American Samoa played a pivotal role in five of the Apollo Program missions.
 The astronauts landed several hundred miles from Pago and were transported to the islands en route back to the mainland.
-President Richard Nixon gave three moon rocks to the American Samoan government, and these are on display in the Jean P. Haydon Museum, along with a flag carried to the moon on one of the missions.
+President Richard Nixon gave three Moon rocks to the American Samoan government, which are currently on display in the Jean P. Haydon Museum along with a flag carried to the Moon on one of the missions.

 In November 1970, Pope Paul VI visited American Samoa in a brief but lavish greeting.

-On January 30, 1974, Pan Am Flight 806 from Auckland, New Zealand crashed at Pago Pago International Airport at 10:41 pm, with 91 passengers aboard.
+On January 30, 1974, Pan Am Flight 806 from Auckland, New Zealand, crashed at Pago Pago International Airport at 10:41 pm, with 91 passengers aboard.
 86 people were killed, including Captain Leroy A. Petersen and the entire flight crew.
 Four of the five surviving passengers were seriously injured, with the other only slightly injured.
 The airliner was destroyed by the impact and succeeding fire.
 The crash was attributed to poor visibility, pilot error, or wind shear since a violent storm was raging at the time.
 In January 2014, filmmaker Paul Crompton visited the territory to interview local residents for a documentary film about the 1974 crash.